madean1415/Presentations/modules/ResourceInventory/README.md

 ## Scripting & performance considerations

 Scripting, items, or actions may exist to demonstrate use cases during the demonstration.
-For example, the `Product` class references the `SystemDateTime` _enumerator_.
+For example, the `Product` class references the `SystemDateTime` _enumerator_ class.
 The enumerator and a class method are provided to show how datetime elements with differing base types—like those found in Active Directory objects—can be transformed to meet destination standards.
 Lastly, **try/catch exception handling** is not as robust as it would be in production code.

 ### The October 2021 demonstration